MrGrasss/TeleBlitz-BestTelebot/README.md

     If you find it annoying that it keeps asking if you want to use accounts.txt you can simply remove the accounts from the list and use sessions / tdata instead.
 This way it won't prompt you anymore :)

-    - Proxies: The formats of the proxies are hostname:port@username:password or hostname:port:username:pass.
+    - Proxies: The formats of the proxies are hostname:port@username:password (socks5) or hostname:port:username:pass (http).
     Don't use proxies for scraping or changing client info!
 For Iproyal only SOCKS5 is supported in the hostname:port@ username:password format.
 Proxies do not seem to effect telegram at all, hence why I have not expended on it.